 Cancun, one of the best beach resort cities in Mexico ©visitmexico.com

 Mexico is blessed with a comfortable climate and rich resources, and its primary industries are agriculture and manufacturing.
 However, tourism is equally important.
-The city of Cancun in the Yucatan Peninsula, Southern Mexico is a world-famous resort area boasting pristine views of the azure Caribbean Sea.
+The city of Cancun in the Yucatan Peninsula, Southeast Mexico is a world-famous resort area boasting pristine views of the azure Caribbean Sea.

 To begin our journey, please enjoy a medley of famous Mexican songs performed by the Mexican orchestra Mariachi Del Sol and songstress Viviana at the 2011 Viva Mexico concert hosted by Min-On.